 -

-This blog takes its title from the fact that kindness originally meant being kin, or kindred, or of the same kind – a reminder, if you like, that we are all humankind.
+This blog takes its title from the fact that kindness originally meant being kin, or kindred, or of the same kind – a reminder that we are all humankind.
 I post regularly on Friday.
 Enter your email address below to Follow and receive each post direct to your inbox.
 A Few Kind Words is now also on Substack if you prefer to read it there: https://substack.com/@jamiejauncey.

 -